• Skip to primary navigation

 You can prepare these delicious, juicy, flavorful, crispy smoked chicken wings on a pellet grill with basic ingredients you can find at all grocery stores.

-• Dry rub.
-I used my favorite dry rub for chicken, which is fantastic on chicken AND pork.
+- Dry rub.
+I used my favorite Dry Rub For Smoked Chicken, which is fantastic on chicken AND pork.
 It contains brown sugar, paprika, garlic powder, onion powder, roasted garlic and peppers seasoning, chili powder, seasoning salt, and black pepper.

 See the recipe card for quantities.